Duke Street, Glasgow: Landmarks

 Today, landmarks on Duke Street include the A-listed Ladywell Business Centre, originally designed by John Burnet in 1858 as the Alexanders Endowed School, Tennents' Wellpark Brewery and the nearby Glasgow Necropolis.

-The A-listed former Sydney Place United Presbyterian Church at 176 Duke Street, was built 1867/8 by Charles Kinnear and John Dick Peddie in a neoclassical Greek revivial style.
+The A-listed former Sydney Place United Presbyterian Church at 176 Duke Street, was built 1867/8 by Charles Kinnear and John Dick Peddie in a neoclassical Greek revival style.
 The church was damaged in a fire but was restored by the Glasgow Building Preservation Trust in 1996 as an extension to the Wellpark Enterprise Centre.

 There is also a large British Bakeries factory.
 There was also the Eastern District Hospital, latterly known as Duke Street Hospital, before it closed 1994.
 The main building was converted into flats, but is now vacant.
 The area is served by High Street railway station, Bellgrove railway station and Duke Street railway station.

 Great Eastern Hotel

 The building at 100 Duke St is a fireproof six-storeyed (plus basement) mill built in 1848 for R. F. and J. Alexander, cotton-spinners.
 The lower three floors have brick vaults on a cast-iron frame; the top three floors are of mass concrete vaults on corrugated iron arches, a very early example of such a construction.

 The mill closed in the early 20th century and in 1908 it was converted into a model lodging house for men, named the 'Great Eastern Hotel'.

 It even boasted a 200 ft roller-skating rink on the top floor.

 It soon became a refuge for homeless people.
 The rooms were split into small cubicles with half-height partitions and in total housed over 300, perhaps as many as 500, men in squalid conditions.

 In the mid-1990s the building was acquired by Milnbank Housing Association and plans were developed to turn the building into flats.
 It took until 2001 to rehouse all the men and for the hostel to be closed; the building then lay derelict for many years.
 During this time the roof blew off in a gale in January 2008 and the eastern gable plus 3 bays collapsed in March 2009.

 Milnbank in partnership with construction firm CCG started work in 2009 to convert the building into 60 flats for private sale, a further 48 for social rent in an adjacent new build, and a new nursery for 75 children.

 This included the rebuilding of the eastern wing's stone work and windows to the original detailing.
 The original stained glass windows to the ground floor were reproduced, and car parking was incorporated within the basement level.

 Funding was a combination of Housing Association Grant (HAG) under the Scottish Government’s Affordable Housing Investment Programme (AHIP), Big Lottery Fund and private funding from the developer's own resources.